microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageresourcescope.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD Entitlement Management](entitlementmanagement-root.md), a access package resource scope is a reference to a scope within a resource, for those resources which have multiple scopes.
+In [Azure AD Entitlement Management](entitlementmanagement-root.md), an access package resource scope is a reference to a scope within a resource, for those resources that have multiple scopes.

 ## Properties